 Now it’s time to create a photo album gallery in WordPress.

 For that, open your WordPress page/post where you wish to add the image gallery.
-Click on the “+” icon and search for the TP Media Listing Block.
+Click the “+” icon and search for the TP Media Listing Block.

-As soon you as add the Media Listing block, you’ll see the settings to create and customize the image gallery on the right-hand side of your page.
+As soon as you add the Media Listing block, you’ll see the settings to create and customize the image gallery on the right-hand side of your page.

 The TP Media Listing Block consists of three tabs: Layout, Style, and Advanced.